-The Infrastructure Development programme focuses upon activities to develop future year programmes to enable an overall rolling THCP, including the development of new schemes and programmes to be funded from Government via, LGF or other resources from 2020/21 onwards.
+This programme focuses upon activities to develop future year programmes to enable an overall rolling THCP, including the development of new schemes and programmes to be funded from Government or other resources.
 Should projects developed in this and other programmes be abortive, then expenditure will represent a revenue cost to the promoting Directorate.